cheshire-cat-ai/docs/mkdocs/technical/plugins/forms.md

 ### State-transition function

 Each FSM has a State-Transition function that describes what is the next action to perform based on the given input.
-In the case of a Form's implementation, the input is the **User prompt** and the `def next(self)` method acts as the State-Transition function.
+In the case of Cat's form implementation, the input is the **User prompt** and the `def next(self)` method acts as the State-Transition function.

 The form evaluates four states: